2nd

 We have consistently seen a fabulous flowering of our Creative Writing students’ work.
 Many students at both undergraduate and postgraduate level have continued on to become published writers and win prizes.

-Former Chichester Creative Writing student Bethan Roberts recently had her novel My Policeman adapted for the silver screen in a film staring Harry Styles and Emma Corrin, whilst others have also had work broadcast on BBC Radio 4.
+Former Chichester Creative Writing student Bethan Roberts recently had her novel My Policeman adapted for the silver screen in a film starring Harry Styles and Emma Corrin, whilst others have also had work broadcast on BBC Radio 4.

 Careers